 Here at Parks & Trips, we created a proprietary Difficulty Score thats generated by combining a number of metrics for each resort.
 Primarily, we look at the count of easy-intermediate-expert slopes by acreage and the maximum vertical drop of the overall resort.

 Our algorithm compares each resort’s metrics with all others in North America, then gives each a Difficulty Score, which we use to rank them accordingly.
 Resorts with a lower score are easier than those with a higher one.
 However, a high score does not mean that the resort does not have any easy slopes, or vice versa.
 This is just an overall score given to the resort based on all its metrics grouped together.

 The Most Difficult Ski Resort in the Rocky Mountains

 Silverton is a unique ski area.
 Not really a “resort”, this massive mountain has none of the frills that you’d typically see.
 Silverton boasts that its average total snowfall actually exceeds its amount of daily visitors.
 This mountain only has advanced and expert trails, no groomers, and no clear-cut runs.

 The next most difficult ski resort in the Rockies is Telluride.
 Telluride has the steepest vertical drop in the region and the second-highest summit, just behind Silverton.
 In fact, these two ski area summits are only a few miles apart, however the drive is over 79 miles away.

-Jackson Hole in Wyoming rounds out the top four.
+Jackson Hole in Wyoming rounds out the top three.
 This iconic ski resort is the town of Jackson, and is by far the largest ski area (by elevation and size) in the state of Wyoming.